kubernetes/website/content/en/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning.md

 ## Webhook conversion

 {{< note >}}
-Webhook conversion is intorduced in kubernetes 1.13 as an alpha feature.
-To use this feature, the `CustomResourceWebhookConversion` feature get should be set.
-Please refer to [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) documentation for more information.
+Webhook conversion is introduced in kubernetes 1.13 as an alpha feature.
+To use it, the `CustomResourceWebhookConversion` feature should be enabled.
+Please refer to the [feature gate](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) documentation for more information.
 {{< /note >}}

-The above example has a None conversion between versions which only sets the `apiVersion` field on conversion and does not change the rest of the object. apiserver also supports webhook conversion that calls an external service in case of a conversion is required, e.g. when:
+The above example has a None conversion between versions which only sets the `apiVersion` field on conversion and does not change the rest of the object.
+API server also supports webhook conversions that calls an external service in case of a conversion is required, For example when:

 * custom resource is requested in a different version than stored version.
 * Watch is created in one version but the changed object is stored in another version.
 * custom resource PUT request is in a different version than storage version.

-To cover all of these cases and to optimize conversion on apiserver side, the conversion requests carry as many object as possible in order to minimize the calls to the webhook.
+To cover all of these cases and to optimize conversion by the API server, the conversion requests contain as many objects as possible in order to minimize the calls to the webhook.
 These conversions should happened independently.
 The grouping of custom resources does not represent any relation between them.

 ### Write a conversion webhook server

 Please refer to the implementation of the [custom resource conversion webhook server](https://github.com/kubernetes/kubernetes/blob/v1.13.0-beta.1/test/images/crd-conversion-webhook/main.go) that is validated in a Kubernetes e2e test.
-The webhook handles the `ConversionReview` requests sent by the apiservers, and sends back conversion result wrapped in `ConversionResponse`.
+The webhook handles the `ConversionReview` requests sent by the API servers, and sends back conversion results wrapped in `ConversionResponse`.
 Note that the request contains a list of custom resources that need to be converted independently without changing the order of objects.
 The example server is organized in a way to be reused for other conversions.
 Most of the common code are located in the [framework file]((https://github.com/kubernetes/kubernetes/blob/v1.10.0-beta.1/test/images/crd-conversion-webhook/converter/framework.go)) that leaves only [one function]((https://github.com/kubernetes/kubernetes/blob/v1.10.0-beta.1/test/images/crd-conversion-webhook/converter/example-converter.go#L29-L80)) to be implemented for different conversions.